raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ### The Perceus reference counting GC

-One of the biggest changes in a compiler is adoption of [the Perceus reference counting GC]perceus].
+One of the biggest changes in a compiler is adoption of [the Perceus reference counting GC][perceus].
 It is one of the state-of-the-art GC algorithms for functional programming languages.

+> WIP

 ### `go` expression

+> WIP

 ### LLVM upgrade to 14